 The lower category for each of two partial-credit scoring criteria for the webpage corresponded to Level 1 on the CIL scale (Table 3.3).
-These both related to students' control over the role of page elements and reflected students' familiarity with the basic conventions of using one of size, its of il to 9d G ext title 36 g g ge ge L Include a logo on a webpage and format its size and location to make its role as an ancillary branding feature of the website clear Transfer specified text from an email to a suitable location on a webpage ut for a lementary Format and lay out text on a webpage so that it is clear and readable Apply sufficient contrast between text and background colors of most elements on a webpage to support readability Format and position text to communicate clearly its role as the title for a webpage Format and lay out text on a webpage so that it is generally clear and readable Format or position text to communicate its role as the title for a webpage Include a logo on a webpage and format its size or location so that it becomes a focal point (rather than an ancillary branding feature) of the page Descriptor on a web e and locat cillary bran sified text fation on a esive layou and a comp ebpage ay out text ear and rea ent contras und colors a webpage osition tex e clearly its e ay out text enerally cle sition text its role as on a web e or location cal point (r nding featu Include a logo on a webpage and format its size and location to marole as an ancillary branding feat the website clear Transfer specified text from an eas suitable location on a webpage Create a cohesive layout for a webpage Include text and a complementary image on a webpage Format and lay out text on a w so that it is clear and readable Apply sufficient contrast between i and background colors of most elements on a webpage to support readability Format and position text to communicate clearly its role for a webpage Format and lay out text on a was so that it is generally clear and readable Format or position text to communicate its role as the webpage Include a logo on a webpage and format its size or location so that becomes a focal point (rather than ancillary branding feature) of the 7 2 2 4 u u (S E E 3 (g) - 7 7 E Criterion -Use Band description text Webpage layout/ alignment Band photo and description-Use Text-Readability (layout/formatting) Text-Contrast 2 Band name-Use Text-Readability (layout/formatting) Band name-Use -Use Ō 1 Logo-Use 5 Band text 7 Webpage alignment 6 Band descr 3 Text- (layou 4 Text- 2 Band 3 Text- (layou 2 Band 1 Logo-Use Aspect ation ation Transforming information Transforming information Transforming nformation ation ation Transforming nformation ation ation Ası Creating Creating information Transformin information Transformin information Transformin information Creating Creating information Transformin information Creating information Creating Strand Producing information Producing information Producing information Producing information Producing information Producing information Producing information Producing information Producing information Producing information St. 3.2 Pr inf 3.2 Pr inf 3.1 Pr inf 3.1 Pr inf 3.1 Pr inf 3.2 Pr 3.2 Pr 3.1 Pr 3.2 Pr inf 3.2 Pr Minimum percentage achieving criterion 6 (1.0) 2 (0.5) 15 (1.2) 9 (1.2) 9 (1.0) 16 (1.4) 17 (1.6) 18 (1.5) 33 (2.1) 37 (2.0) Maximum percentage achieving criterion 19 (1.4) 55 (1.8) 71 (1.6) 66 (2.1) 74 (2.2) 78 (1.5) 74 (1.6) 82 (1.3) 87 (1.2) 87 (1.2) ICILS 2018 average percentage of students correct 13 (0.3) 27 (0.4) 38 (0.5) 41 (0.5) 50 (0.5) 51 (0.5) 56 (0.5) 61(0.5) 67 (0.4) 73 (0.5) ICII av perce studer 13 27 88 41 50 51 56 61 29 73 Score/ maximum score 2/2 1/1 1/1 1/1 2/2 1/1 2/2 1/2 1/2 1/2 CIL scale difficulty 736 644 598 586 546 532 526 510 491 439 evel 4 m m m 2 2 2 2 $\vdash$ position, or formatting to denote the prominence of information.
+These both related to students' control over the role of page elements and reflected students' familiarity with the basic conventions of using one of size,

+Descriptor Include a logo on a webpage and format its size and location to make its role as an ancillary branding feature of the website clear Transfer specified text from an email to a suitable location on a webpage Create a cohesive layout for a webpage Include text and a complementary image on a webpage Format and lay out text on a webpage so that it is clear and readable Apply sufficient contrast between text and background colors of most elements on a webpage to support readability Format and position text to communicate clearly its role as the title for a webpage Format and lay out text on a webpage so that it is generally clear and readable Format or position text to communicate its role as the title for a webpage Include a logo on a webpage and format its size or location so that it becomes a focal point (rather than an ancillary branding feature) of the page Criterion 1 Logo-Use 5 Band description text 7 Webpage layout/ alignment 6 Band photo and description-Use 3 Text-Readability (layout/formatting) 4 Text-Contrast 2 Band name-Use 3 Text-Readability (layout/formatting) 2 Band name-Use 1 Logo-Use Aspect Creating information Creating information Transforming information Transforming information Transforming information Creating information Creating information Transforming information Creating information Creating information Strand 3.2 Producing information 3.2 Producing information 3.1 Producing information 3.1 Producing information 3.1 Producing information 3.2 Producing information 3.2 Producing information 3.1 Producing information 3.2 Producing information 3.2 Producing information Minimum percentage achieving criterion 6 (1.0) 2 (0.5) 15(1.2) 9 (1.2) 9 (1.0) 16(1.4) 17(1.6) 18 (1.5) 33 (2.1) 37 (2.0) Maximum percentage achieving criterion 19 (1.4) 55 (1.8) 71 (1.6) 66 (2.1) 74 (2.2) 78 (1.5) 74 (1.6) 82 (1.3) 87 (1.2) 87 (1.2) ICILS 2018 average percentage of students correct 13 (0.3) 27 (0.4) 38 (0.5) 41 (0.5) 50 (0.5) 51(0.5) 56 (0.5) 61 (0.5) 67 (0.4) 73 (0.5) Score/ maximum score 2/2 1/1 1/1 1/1 2/2 1/1 2/2 1/2 1/2 1/2 CIL scale difficulty 736 644 598 586 546 532 526 510 491 439 Level 4 m m m 2 7 2 2 - - position, or formatting to denote the prominence of information.
 For Criterion 1, Logo-Use, 73 percent of students on average across all countries could include the logo as a prominent feature of the webpage.
 For Criterion 2, Band name-Use, 67 percent of students on average across all countries were able to create a textbox containing the band name and demonstrate some control of the textbox to indicate its role as the title for the webpage.
 Full credit on this criterion (Band name-Use) was achieved by 56 percent of students on average across all countries.
 To achieve this, students demonstrated control over the textbox by using both position and formatting to more clearly communicate its role as the title of the webpage representing Level 2 of the CIL Scale.